carlohamalainen/carlohamalainen.github.io/_posts/2016-04-27-structured-logging.md

 The five use cases correspond to these kinds of questions:

   1. Which users are encountering errors?
-(Some users quietly give up and don&#8217;t tell you about errors!)
+(Some users quietly give up and don't tell you about errors!)
 Does a new imaging instrument provide data that is not supported?
-Produce a report listing users by number of errors, or by instrument, or by &#8230;
+Produce a report listing users by number of errors, or by instrument, or by ...
-  2. User X walks up to you and asks why they can&#8217;t see their dataset titled &#8220;something something something&#8221;.
+  2. User X walks up to you and asks why they can't see their dataset titled "something something something".
 Find where their dataset is in the pipeline, and give a concrete estimate for when they will be able to see their data.
   3. How long does each dataset take to process?
 Where are the bottlenecks?
   4. How many datasets does department X process per week?
 What about department Y?
 Or user Z?
   5. When did user X get access to dataset Y?

-Answering these questions is possible with logs containing plain strings, but it becomes difficult to run more complicated queries since regexes don&#8217;t scale very well.
+Answering these questions is possible with logs containing plain strings, but it becomes difficult to run more complicated queries since regexes don't scale very well.

 The idea with structured logging is to log JSON blobs or key/value pairs instead of plain strings, so a structured log might look like this: